sn0b4ll/python-pki/README.md

 --- | ---
 --json | path to the json file
---out-dir | the output dir (can already exist or will be created)
+--out-dir | the output dir (can already exist or will be created) --store-db | store the read ca and certs in the db

 An example json can be found in the templates folder.